mobgen/halo-documentation/pages/cms/content/cms_content_module_structure.md

 ---
-title: HALO CMS - Content Module Structure
+title: HALO CMS - Content Structure
-keywords: cms, content, modules, structure, fields, template, notification template, tag, segmentation, module
+keywords: cms, content, structure, content structure, fields, template, notification template, tag, segmentation
-last_updated: December 15, 2016
+last_updated: May 28, 2018
 tags: [cms]
 sidebar: cms_sidebar
 permalink: cms_content_module_structure.html
 folder: cms
 ---

-## Module Structure: Configuration
+## Content Structure: Configuration

-You can configure the modules by accessing the left panel menu <span class="fa fa-bars"/> content icon.
-When configuring a module you can customize 3 main parameters:
+You can configure the content structures by accessing the left panel menu <span class="fa fa-bars"/> content icon.
+When configuring a content structure you can customize 4 main parameters:

-- **Module structure**: Here you will define the fields of a module.
+- **Fields**: Here you will define the fields of a content structure.
 Imagine your entity book has an ISBN, an internal id, a title and some description.
 Each of this elements is a field, and you can select the type of field so HALO can make some checks and validations against it.
+- **Multilanguage**: You can add and configure which languages will be avaliable.
+You can add a list of diferent languages and select one of this to be the default language to the content items that use this structure.
 - **Segmentation tags**: You can configure which tags will be available for this content.
 A tag is just a way to differentiate content and the audiences it has access.
 Lets say we have some content that is only available for US market, but not for UK, then we can add a market tag to avoid it to appear for those markets.
 - **Push templates**: You can also schedule a push notification attached to a content item.
 This way you can update the apps in background seamlessly and without worrying about the publication time.

-You can also assign the users that have access to this module using the '*assign users*' form, but this is out of the scope of this document.
+You can also assign the users that have access to this content structure using the '*assign users*' form, but this is out of the scope of this document.

 <img src="./images/tutorial_create_module_structure.gif" />